Join A Secret Italy

 Other Spa Resorts

-There are a number of smaller thermo spa resorts in Veneto.
 Resorts such as Terme di Caldiero, but these offer limited facilities compared to the places mentioned above and generally offer a more specialized service focusing on the treatment of particular ailments.

 My personal advice is to visit Abano Terme if this is your first time visiting a spa in the Veneto.
-The town really offers everything you need and the facilities are second to none.
+The town really offers everything you need, and the facilities are second to none.

 Please Book with Us...
 Maria here, if you enjoy my site I'd love your support.